 Most students in the program have full-time jobs.
-For working students we recommend no more than 2 courses per semester.
-At that pace, the program can be completed in 2 1/2 to 3 years.
-Students who are not working may be able to manage 3 courses per semester and finish the program in 2 years.
+For working students we recommend no more than two courses per semester.
+At that pace, the program can be completed in two and a half to three years.
+Students who are not working may be able to manage three courses per semester and finish the program in two years.

 Classes are scheduled with working students in mind.
 Most classes will meet one night a week starting at 6 pm.
 There are also some classes that meet in the late afternoon.

 No tests are required.
 However, an undergraduate GPA of 3.0 is expected.

 The On-Campus MALS program was designed as a predominantly evening program for working adults in the South Jersey/Philadelphia area.
 It is recommended for international students only if they have other reasons that bring them to this area.
 International students may enroll in the Fully Online program, which can be completed from anywhere in the world.

 Graduate courses taken prior to enrolling in the MALS program may be transferred for credit in many cases.
 All courses proposed for transfer credit must be approved by the program director using this form.
 Professional training courses are generally not acceptable for transfer.
 A maximum of three courses (in which a student has received a grade of B or better) may be transferred for credit in the MALS program.
 Course taken outside of Rutgers-Camden after you have matriculated in the program are considered “transient credit” and must be approved as described here.

 When you apply to the Masters Program in Liberal Studies, you will be asked to choose between the On Campus programs at Camden and at McGuire Air Force Base, and the Fully Online program.